“Past performance does not guarantee future results.”

 An example of how past performance does not guarantee future results.

-For example, in March 2020, COVID-19 became a serious issue.
+In March 2020, COVID-19 became a serious issue.
 As a result, the stock market started to crash.
 Prices were tumbling downward and there didn’t seem to be a bottom in sight.

 During this turmoil, a number of traders continued to buy “put options”.
 These put options were essentially a bet against the market.

-In other words, as the market continued to drop, these traders continued to make a lot of money.
+As the market continued to drop, these traders continued to make a lot of money.

 Buy a put option, wait for the market to fall even further and then sell that option for a profit.
 Rinse and repeat.